Thomas J. DiLorenzo's "The Real Lincoln" — a rebuttal

 pp. 38-43: A large portion of Chapter 3 is devoted to a summary of the military history of the Civil War prior to the Emancipation Proclamation.
 This summary is extremely shallow and one-sided.
 The account of the Battle of Fredericksburg is particularly poor.
 The summary almost entirely emphasizes the so-called "eastern theatre" of the war, and almost completely ignores the "western theatre."
 The reason for this is fairly obvious: DiLorenzo's purpose here is to show that Lincoln issued the Emancipation Proclamation out of desperation in the midst of losing the war.
 But DiLorenzo's construction of the military history conveniently ignores almost all Federal successes, and minimizes those it does not ignore.
 Federal victories at Pea Ridge, Roanoke Island, Port Royal, New Orleans, and Corinth are ignored.
 The extent of the victories at Forts Henry and Donelson (12,000 Confederates prisoner, Nashville captured, most of Western Tennessee occupied) are minimized as "smaller battles."
 Something DiLorenzo fails to notice, apparently, is that by the time the Emancipation Proclamation was issued, the western Confederacy was shattered.
 Much of Tennessee, Arkansas, and Louisiana had been lost.
 The cities of New Orleans, Nashville, and Memphis had been lost.
 In the east, the Confederate capital of Richmond was constantly (if inexpertly) threatened, and a series of significant lodgements had been made along the Atlantic and Gulf coasts.
 The importance to the Emancipation Proclamation of the battle at Antietam or Sharpsburg in September, 1862, is completely ignored.
 DiLorenzo did not make any changes in this section of the second edition that I noticed.

 Page 44: (First edition) "An eyewitness to the [New York draft] riots was Colonel Arthur Fremantle, the British emissary to the Confederacy."
 (The second edition uses the same language.)
 This creates the impression that Fremantle had some kind of official status, which he did not have.
 See Jay Luvaas's book on the European view of the Civil War (The Military Legacy of the Civil War, University Press of Kansas, 1988 [orig.
 University of Chicago Press, 1959] p.
 21).
 Again, this is a minor slip, but it should be apparent by now that the book has all too many such minor slips.
 At some point the "slips" become evidence of "sloppiness."
-The point is not---as some claim---that Fremantle was or was not a colonel (he most certainly was), but that he was not (as DiLorenzo implied) any kind of official emissary from Great Britain.
+The point is not—as some claim—that Fremantle was or was not a colonel (he most certainly was), but that he was not (as DiLorenzo implied) any kind of official emissary from Great Britain.
 DiLorenzo should have known better than to suggest he was.
-The anonymous website again appears to miss the point.

 Pages 54-84: DiLorenzo writes as if Lincoln's embrace of tariffs were a greater betrayal of liberty than the Confederacy's attempt to nullify the results of a free election and embrace of the "positive good" theory of slavery.
 Why does DiLorenzo concentrate his moral indignation on the man who emancipated slaves rather than on the Confederate leaders who fought to keep them on the plantation?
 There is a natural right of revolution but no legal or constitutional right of secession.
 If any state can leave the Union any time it wants, without first obtaining the consent of all the other parties to the compact, then there is no Union, only a temporary alliance of convenience.
 This, however, was not what the founders envisioned when they framed the Articles of Confederation ("perpetual union between the states") and, later, the Constitution ("a more perfect union").